 - Difficulty of application

 ENIG is a flat, lead-free finish that has great durability and, as such, has become one of the most widely utilized PCB surface finishes.
 In order to mount components onto an ENIG surface, you have to make absolutely sure that it is truly ready to be soldered to, bonded, or coated.
-In this article, we’ll explore some of the problems that can occur with ENIG and how to make sure they don’t appear in your PCB assembly process.

-What is ENIG (Electroless Nickle Immersion Gold)?
+What is ENIG (Electroless Nickle Immersion Gold) in Surface Finishes?

-ENIG, or Electroless Nickel Immersion Gold, is a two-part finish applied to printed circuit boards and consists of a very thin layer of gold (about 2-8 μin thick) over a layer of nickel (about 120-240 μin thick).
-The nickel protects the copper on the board, and the gold ensures the nickel is safe from corrosion during storage before the assembly of the board. | ![]() |
+ENIG, or Electroless Nickel Immersion Gold, is a two-layer ENIG plating process where a thin layer of electroless nickel is applied to a printed circuit board surface (the layer of nickel is about 120-240 μin thick), followed by a thin layer of immersion gold plating (the gold thickness is about 2-8 μin thick).
+The nickel protects the copper on the board, and the purpose of the gold plating is to extend the shelf-life of the package by ensuring the nickel is corrosion-resistant during storage and before the assembly of the board.

 - HASL (Hot Air Solder Leveling)